ralna/GALAHAD/doc/Python/lpa.rst

           la04_job : int
              the final value of LA04's job argument. la04_job_info : int
-             any extra information from an unsuccesfull call to LA04 (LA04's RINFO(35).
+             any extra information from an unsuccessfull call to LA04 (LA04's RINFO(35).
           obj : float
              the value of the objective function at the best estimate